ksedgwic/clboss/README.md

     pkg install git

-While releases and pre-releases will be tested for compileability in a FreeBSD VM, git `master` may transiently be in a state where the default CLANG may raise warnings that are not raised by GCC, or may refer to Linux-specific header files and functions.
+While releases and pre-releases will be tested for compileability in a FreeBSD VM, git `main` may transiently be in a state where the default CLANG may raise warnings that are not raised by GCC, or may refer to Linux-specific header files and functions.